ithemes/iThemes-Security/readme.txt

 = Dev =
 * Updated Bulgarian translation by <a href="http://wordpress.org/support/profile/mhalachev">Martin Halachev</a>
+* Removed all instances of the deprecated $wpdb->escape

 = 3.5.5 =
 * Fixed error that prevented manual backups from executing